Ohomairangi

-In Māori mythology, Ohomairangi is an important ancestor who lived in Hawaiki six generations before the migration to Aotearoa (New Zealand).
-He is considered the major ancestor of the people of both Te Arawa and Tainui waka.
-During his lifetime, Ohomairangi acted as the guardian of Taputapuatea marae in Rangiatea (Raiatea), which is considered the most sacred site in Polynesia.
+In Māori mythology, Ohomairangi is an ancestor who lived in Hawaiki six generations before the migration to Aotearoa (New Zealand).
+He was the guardian of Taputapuatea marae in Rangiātea (Raʻiātea), considered the most sacred site in Polynesia.

-Said to be the son of Kuraimonoa, a mortal woman, and the celestial being Pūhaorangi, Ohomairangi was the father of the high priest and navigator, Muturangi, who contended with Kupe.
+Ohomairangi is said to be the son of Kuraimonoa, a mortal woman, and the celestial being Pūhaorangi.
+He was the father of the high priest and navigator, Muturangi, who contended with Kupe.
+By the time of Ohomairangi's great-grandson Atuamatua, his descendants were known as Ngāti Ohomairangi or Nga Ohomairangi.
+They had influence at Aitutaki, Raʻiātea, and surrounding islands.

-By the time of his great-grandson Atuamatua, the descendants of Ohomairangi were known as Ngāti Ohomairangi or Nga Ohomairangi and had influence at Aitutaki, Raiatea, and surrounding islands.
-Eventually two divisions of this tribe were responsible for the construction of the Te Arawa Waka and Tainui Waka, respectively, which participated in the migration to New Zealand.
+Eventually two divisions of the tribe built the Te Arawa and Tainui waka, respectively, which participated in the migration to New Zealand.
+Ohomairangi is considered the major ancestor of the people who migrated on the two waka, including Tama-te-kapua.

-Among his descendants is Tama-te-kapua, who would discover New Zealand in around 1350.